Bruce Coslet: New York Jets (1990–1993)

-capped off by a 6-0 win against the rival Patriots to get to 7-4.
+capped off by a 6–0 win against the rival Patriots to get to 7–4.

 After that, however, the Jets’ fortunes changed drastically.
 Their winning streak was broken by the lowly Indianapolis Colts, who had only recorded three wins and had lost seven of their previous eight games.
-The Jets then traveled to Washington to face the struggling Redskins, who had also only won three games, but only managed to eke out a 3-0 win.
-A 28-7 blowout loss to the defending world champion Dallas Cowboys at home followed, and after a 16-14 loss in Buffalo the Jets were left with a must-win game in Week 18 against the Houston Oilers.
-The Oilers had entered the game on a ten-game winning streak and had not lost a game in the Astrodome all season; the overmatched Jets lost 24-0 and Coslet was fired the next day.
+The Jets then traveled to Washington to face the struggling Redskins, who had also only won three games, but only managed to eke out a 3–0 win.
+A 28–7 blowout loss to the defending world champion Dallas Cowboys at home followed, and after a 16–14 loss in Buffalo the Jets were left with a must-win game in Week 18 against the Houston Oilers.
+The Oilers had entered the game on a ten-game winning streak and had not lost a game in the Astrodome all season; the overmatched Jets lost 24–0.
+Five days later on January 7, 1994, having refused to give up calling the shots for the offense, Coslet was fired and Pete Carroll was promoted to head coach.